DKU-MP-Zhang-Group/docs/Tools/nas_mount.md

 # How to mount the NAS

 ## Attention!
-1. Beacuse of the default encode format of Linux, please only use english to create the file name and folder name.
+1. Beacuse of the default encode format of Linux, please only use **english** to create the file name and folder name.
+2. When you want to use the data on NAS, make sure to copy the data to your **local workspace**.
+Do not directly use the data!(eventhough you just want to read the data!)

 ## Preparation
 1. A computer device under DKU or DUKE net work(Linux better)